 We are currently subject to, and may in the future become subject to additional, U.S. federal and state laws and regulations imposing obligations on how we collect, store and processes personal information.
 Our actual or perceived failure to comply with such obligations could harm our business.
-Ensuring compliance with such laws could also impair our efforts to maintain and expand our future customer base, and thereby decrease our
+Ensuring compliance with such laws could also impair our efforts to maintain and expand our future customer base, and thereby decrease our proprietary business information owned or controlled by us and other parties.

-In the ordinary course of our business, we currently, and, in the future, will, collect, store, transfer, use or process sensitive data, including personally identifiable information of employees, and intellectual property and proprietary business information owned or controlled by us and other parties.
 The secure processing, storage, maintenance, and transmission of this critical information are vital to our operations and business strategy.
 We are, and may increasingly become, subject to various laws and regulations, as well as contractual obligations, relating to data privacy and security in the jurisdictions in which we operate.
 The regulatory environment related to data privacy and security is increasingly rigorous, with new and constantly changing requirements applicable to our business, and enforcement practices are likely to remain uncertain for the foreseeable future.
 These laws and regulations may be interpreted and applied differently over time and from jurisdiction to jurisdiction, and it is possible that they will be interpreted and applied in ways that may have a material adverse effect on our business, financial condition, results of operations and prospects.